 - Hydrostatic pressure in capillaries.
 Hydrostatic pressure is higher in arteries and decreases as the blood moves towards the capillaries.
-Therefore, transport of substances out of the capillary is greater at the arterial end.
+Therefore, the transport of substances out of the capillary is greater at the arterial end.

 - Colloid osmotic pressure, which is the pressure exerted by the proteins present in blood plasma or interstitial fluid.
-The greater the colloid osmotic pressure, the greater will be movement of water towards that compartment.
+The greater the colloid osmotic pressure, the greater will be the movement of water towards that compartment.

 Smaller molecules such as oxygen and carbon dioxide can easily move by simple diffusion and are not dependent upon the factors mentioned above.
 Water also moves by osmosis.
 The phenomenon of osmosis arises from the propensity of a pure solvent (water) to move through a semi-permeable membrane and into a solution containing a solute (e.g. proteins) to which the membrane is impermeable.
-This process is of vital importance in biology as the cell’s membrane is semipermeable, and there are proteins in the blood as well as in the interstitum.
+This process is of vital importance in biology as the cell’s membrane is semipermeable, and there are proteins in the blood as well as in the interstitium.

 As mentioned above, the capillaries found in the glomerulus of the kidney are fenestrated capillaries.
 The basic structure of the filtration unit (membrane) includes:

-- the innermost lining of fenestrated endothelium
+- Innermost lining of fenestrated endothelium

-- a common basement membrane
+- Common basement membrane

-- the inner epithelium of Bowman’s capsule.
 The cells form foot processes and are therefore called podocytes.

 As blood flows into the afferent arteriole it has high hydrostatic pressure.
-Plasma along with other soluble molecules such as glucose, peptides, amino acids, ions, drugs and other metabolic waste substances, move from glomerulus into the Bowman’s capsule.
+Plasma along with other soluble molecules such as glucose, peptides, amino acids, ions, drugs, and other metabolic waste substances, move from glomerulus into the Bowman’s capsule.
 Blood cells and proteins are left behind.
 The fluid that has moved into the Bowman’s capsule is known as the ultrafiltrate.